CenterForSpatialResearch/mapping_architecture_urbanism_humanities/2_PopulationMap.md

 * How many countries have populations of less than seven million people?
 * How many cities with more than two million residents are within countries where the total population is less than seven million?

-In order to answer these questions we’ll first select just those cities which have populations of more than two million.
+In order to answer these questions we’ll first select just those cities from the `populated_places` layer which have populations of more than two million.
 Then we will export that as a separate layer.
 Then we will do the same for countries which have populations of greater than seven million people, and also less than seven million.

 There are multiple routes to select features within a dataset, either we can open its attribute table and select `select features using an expression` or we can highlight the layer in the layers menu and select the `select features using an expression` button in the main toolbar.